 Individualized Attention at our Christian Academy for Girls

-At Evangelhouse Christian Academy we have seen many issues over the years plague young girls in grades 6-12.
+At Evangelhouse therapeutic boarding school for girls in Oregon, we have seen many issues over the years plague young girls in grades 6-12.
 Today’s issues are more profound than ever.
 It used to be that just picking a career, or finding a marital partner was the most a girl had to worry about.

 Today’s modern fast-paced world is much different.
 Girls go online to socialize and connect.
 They are in social competitions for likes on social media, and they are pressured to take photos showing their best sides in the public for followers.
 Online bullying and other cyber pressures are unique to this generation of girls.

 Below are 5 issues that are different today for girls:

 From buying the right clothes to hanging out with the right people, fitting in today is harder than ever.
 Part of this is due to how publicly the typical teen lives thanks to the internet.
 Often, the pressure to fit in is too much.
 This is when the outside help of a therapeutic boarding school like Evangelhouse is warranted.

 Teenagers have gotten more secluded in their virtual worlds.
 No longer are teens motivated by getting their own car or a job.
 It’s often difficult to find motivation for a young teen that does not involve something related to a screen.
 At Evangelhouse Christian Academy, we help girls find that inner spark and re-discover who they are.

 Teens are surrounded by disrespect today.
 They see it in the movies they watch and the online games they play.
 It’s pervasive in modern music as well.
 Even female “role models” in modern pop music sing songs that are often disrespectful to themselves.
 At Evangelhouse Christian Academy we help young ladies build self-respect through our positive peer culture.